 Are you ready to take the most challenging accounting exam?
 Could you pass this quiz?
 The financial accounting exam involves concepts that are taught to new students.
 Accounting is when a professional evaluates numbers and records for businesses or individuals, which you learn at the beginning of the course.
-If you are looking for a way to test your accounting knowledge, this quiz is a must do for you.
+If you are looking for a way to test your accounting See moreknowledge, this quiz is a must-do for you.
+Do take this quiz, try to answer all of its questions correctly, and we will see how much you manage to score.
+All the best to you.

 True